 There are lots of variations of the pinch pleat.
 Like the name suggests, folds of fabric are pinched and tacked together (facing outwards into the room) to create a stylish heading and even waves in the hanging curtain.
 The pleats are created by making folded creases in the stiff material at the back (this is called buckram); hooks are then inserted and the curtain can be hung on a track or rod and rings.
 Pinch pleated curtains can hang on tracks but look so much more elegant on a rod.

-Something to factor in with a pinch or Euro pleat, is that the greater number of pleats, the wider the stack back when open, simply because there is more fabric.
+Something to factor in with a pinch pleat, is that the greater number of pleats, the wider they stack to the side when open, simply because there is more fabric.

 Designed by Russells Curtains and Blinds, the Paris Wave heading style combines and inverted pleat with a rounded front like a wave pleat, giving the curtain a soft and full appearance.